Koriabo

 Koriabo is a community in the Barima-Waini region of Guyana, standing at an altitude of 36 metres.
-Barima and Koriba form an Amerindian community which is mainly inhabited by Warao people with a minority of Arawak and Kalina people.
+Barima and Koriba form an Amerindian community which is mainly inhabited by Warao people with a minority of Lokono and Kalina people.

 Dutch plantations were established in the area in the 1760s.
 Koriabo was established as a mission in 1946.
 The economy is based on subsistence farming.
 Gold mining in the area is threatening the water supply.